grafana/agent/docs/getting-started/create-config-file.md

 - The **Prometheus** subsystem allows you collect metrics to send to Prometheus.
 - The **Loki** subsystem allows you to collect logs to send to Grafana Loki.
-- The **Tempo** subsystem allows you to collect spans to send to Grafana Tempo.
+- The **Traces** subsystem allows you to collect spans to send to Grafana Tempo.
 - The **Integrations** subsystem allows you to collect metrics for common applications, such as MySQL.